quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

                     Subject=subject,
                 )
     ```
-1. If a metadata validation error occurs, the Lab and Computational
+1. If a metadata validation error occurs (and they are subscribed
+to the `SNS_TOPIC_ARN`) the Lab and Computational scientists receive
-scientists receive an email notification and can check the package
+an email notification of the error and can check the package created in the
-created in the quarantine bucket for errors.
+quarantine bucket for problems.
 1. Computational scientist opens the new data package for additional
-analysis and modeling.
+analysis, modeling, and versioning.

 ## Debugging